leukipp/cortile/README.md

 ### Credits

 Inspired by BurntSushi's [pytyle](https://github.com/BurntSushi/pytyle3).
+This project would not have been possible without [xgbutil](https://github.com/BurntSushi/xgbutil).
 Theme used in the screencast above, comes from addy-dclxvi's [openbox theme collection](https://github.com/addy-dclxvi/openbox-theme-collections).

 ## License